RockAfeller2013/demo.github.io/section1.md

 ---
-title: Section 1 - Digital Forensics
+title: Section 1 - Youtube example
 nav_order: 2
 ---

-# Section 1: Digital Forensics
+# Section 1: Youtube example

-Overview of Section 1 content.
+Github Pages Jekly Template and Markdown does not support embeding youtube, but you can add this inside the _includes folder.
+Here are some examples;

 Autoplay single video muted:
 {% include youtube.html id="dQw4w9WgXcQ" autoplay="1" mute="1" %}